Skip to content

 • Real standard: one paid lead should create one more customer, not one driveway visit and a shrug

-If you want the broad lead-cost math first, start with the roofing lead cost calculator.
+If you want the broad lead-cost math first, start with the roofing lead cost calculator or run the numbers in the roofing lead ROI calculator.
 If you want the platform-specific breakdowns, read the deeper dives on Angi roofing leads and HomeAdvisor roofing leads.

 The Question Most Roofers Ask Is the Wrong One